alexandrecpedro/Rocket-Help/README.md

     <br>
     <li>Part 3 - Integration with Firebase</li>
       <ul>
-        <li>We still can't run Firebase in Expo development environment.
+        <li>We still can't run Firebase in Expo Go development environment.
 Set the environment:<br>
             https://react-native.rocketseat.dev/</li>
         <li>Create a Firebase account, if you don't have one</li>
         <li>Create a project on Firebase</li>